Top Delicious Foods For Picky Toddlers

 • Reduce snacking habits.
 However, you could allow small yet healthy portions in between meals like fruits, salad, dry fruits like raisins, almonds etc.

-• Having too much liquid or juices too will not make them feel hungry at lunch or dinner time.
-So limit the intake, especially just before the meal time.
+• Having too much liquid too will not make them feel hungry at lunch or dinner time.
+So limit the intake, especially just before the meal time

-Do you also worry on how you can make your kiddo try some new dish you made?
-Here are some tactics that you could use to tempt or entice your fussy child.
+Do you also worry on how you can make your toddler try some new dish you made?
+Here are some tactics that you could use to tempt or entice your fussy toddler to eat-

-• Let the child explore the food by touching, smelling or picking it up.
+• Let the toddler explore the food by touching, smelling, or picking it up

-• Try, Try, till you succeed is the mantra.
+• Try, try, try, till you succeed, is the key.
 It’s a known fact that it might take up between 10-12 attempts before your toddler accepts a new food.
-So be patient.
+So be patient

 • Presentation is the key.
 Don’t you like going to a fancy restaurant for fine dining because not only that food tastes delicious but it looks amazing too?
-Similarly, steamed broccoli or carrots will look boring to your kiddo too.
-Try stacking crunchy veggies on a platter or her favourite mug.
+Similarly, steamed broccoli or carrots will look boring to your toddler too.
+Try stacking crunchy veggies on a platter or their favorite mug.
 Or make a smiley face on the sandwich.
-It surely will catch her fancy.
+It surely will catch their fancy

 • Play a game while eating or bring in some entertainment.
-Use cookie cutters, cute various shaped muffin moulds, or make the bread of a smaller size and call it a baby-bread.
+Use cookie cutters, cute various shaped muffin molds, or make a small sized chapati etc. and call it a baby-bread

 • You could also involve your toddler in doing some preliminary preparations for food.
-This will make her feel important.
+This will make them feel important.
 Explain how a farmer grows a vegetable or grain.
-Make her mix the yogurt, put in the herbs, or put the mats on the table.
+Make them mix the yogurt, put in the herbs, or put the mats on the table

-• Last but not the least – children do what their parents do.
+• Last but not the least – kids do what their parents do.
 So, serve the dish in your plates first and eat and say things like – ‘Wow!
 It’s so yummy!’
 ‘Yum!
 This is so delicious and healthy too!
 Will you like to try it?’
-Don’t be surprised when she says a ‘yes’.
+Don’t be surprised when they say ‘yes’

-Though these tips will come handy, but here are some best bets or delicious picks for your picky little eater.
+Though these tips will come handy, here are some delicious foods for picky toddlers.
+Give them a try and we are sure your toddler will like it-

 • Fresh fruit juices and whole fruits rather than packaged juices

-• French Toast Fingers: Cut the French toast as fingers or strips, which your kiddo can dip in a mayo sauce or tomato ketchup.
+• French toast fingers: Cut the French toast as fingers or strips, which your toddler can eat easily

-• Toss an interesting and colourful fruit salad with dices of apples, melons, berries etc.
+• Toss an interesting and colorful fruit salad with dices of apples, melons, berries etc.

-• Serve an oatmeal in her favourite glass.
+• Serve an oatmeal in their favorite glass

-• Try making a granola bar with oats, honey, dry fruits, brown sugar etc. Tell your child that it’s a new energy bar or chocolate in town.
+• Try making a granola bar with oats, honey, dry fruits, etc. Tell your toddler that it’s a new sweet

 • Popcorn with veggie or chicken soup